50 Easy DIY Home Hacks That Will Improve Your Life

 Make your rugs non-slip by adding a line of caulk on the bottom.

+Want to make your rugs safer without investing in expensive rug pads?
 Simply add a few lines of caulk to the underside of your rug to prevent it from moving out of place and stop any slips before they start.

 Put mini furniture sliders on the bottom of flowerpots to avoid scratches.